pattynextdoor/okizeme-app/src/posts/streamer-queergod.md

 ### What are their biggest strengths as a streamer?

-Zee credits her strengths as a streamer to how involved they can be with their viewers and communities.
+Zee credits their strengths as a streamer to how involved they can be with their viewers and communities.
 There is always going to be someone who will lend a helping hand or good ear to those who come in!

 They also feel blessed that they were able to stumble upon people who are more positive than not.